akholod/telegram-photo-bot/README.md

 Features
 --------
-Simple telegram bot for photo facial detectiom.
+Simple telegram bot for photo facial detection.
 User can send photo with person, and receive, in response person age, gender, race, smiling etc.

 ##### Running